apexfarm/ApexDI/README.md

 Assert.areEqual(anotherUtil, util); // same utitliy is returned
 ```

 Once you face this challenge, perhaps your services shouldn't be considered as singletons anymore.
-Please try to use scoped or transient lifetimes, so the services are registered into a higher level of context above the organization level.
-Again, as rule of thumb, services registered in higher level can override those registered in lower level contexts.
+Please try to use scoped or transient lifetimes, so the services are registered into a higher level context above the organization level.
+Again, as rule of thumb, services registered in higher level can override those registered in lower level contexts, please reference the hierarchy diagram in above.

 ```java
 // providerC registered another IUtility implementation as scoped lifetime